Am I doing zero waste right ?

 It’s one of the most polluting ways to get from point A to point B. Choose a more low impact method to travel.

 3. Family Planning

 I apologize for this and I couldn’t find a way to skirt around this.
 I don’t mean to associate children with waste but family planning definitely helps in this fight.
 Have one less child, it has been suggested.
 Oregon study puts the emissions at ~9,441 tons per child.
 Even if I recycle properly and do a few eco friendly measures, I would reduce ~17 tons over a lifetime.
 Everything else we do in terms of lifestyle choices is negligible in comparison.
-But it has also been found that the birth rate has decreased in developed nations while it has increased in developing nation.
+But it has also been found that the birth rate has decreased in developed nations while it has increased in developing nations.
 Overall average lifespan of humans has increased.
 There may be a time where retired aging population will outpace the working population.
 I, obviously don’t know the solution.
-But if someone wants to research and propose solutions, I want my tax money to fund it.
+But I want my tax money to fund research in this direction.